 It’s a job most of us are not trained to do.

 We don’t know what to expect.
-Not knowing what to do may be the
+Not knowing what to do may be the most

-patient needs—from giving a bath to giving a medication.
+needs—from giving a bath to giving a medication.

 The Hospice Team provides education and training to caregivers to boost